RoadsideThoughts

 Queens is located in Queens County<1>.

-While we don't have a date for the founding of Queens, you might get a feel for it by knowing that during our research the earliest mention that we found (so far) was in a book dated 1895.
+While we don't have a date for the founding of Queens, you might consider that their post office opened in 1870.

 When the people of Queens refer to themselves (known as a demonym), they frequently use Queensite<2>